ANTsX/ANTs/README.txt

 This means our nii tensors have SYMMATRIX as intent (as with standard)

 Update in parameters for convergence and inversion -- aids performance.

+TensorToVector coloring --- also preliminary integration of vector field

 New Stuff 1.6 :